Appearance & Reality > The Lord Jesus Christ > Strong and weak

 The righteous runs into it and is safe.

-Paul gives this instruction concerning rich believers:
+Paul gives this instruction concerning believers who are rich:

 1 Timothy 6:17